jasp-stats/jasp-desktop/Docs/development/git-guide.md

 Git Guide
 =========

+Git ([documentation](https://git-scm.com/), [Wiki](https://en.wikipedia.org/wiki/Git)) is a version control system that we use to develop JASP.
 This document gives tips for working with `git` an `GitHub`, specifically in the context of the JASP module development workflow.

+## Prerequisites

-This guide assumes you have `git` installed [(intructions)](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and that you have an account on `GitHub` [(make an account)](https://github.com/join).
+This guide assumes you have `git` installed [(instructions)](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and that you have an account on `GitHub` [(make an account)](https://github.com/join).

+For Windows users: The standard recommendation for using `git` is by installing [Git BASH](https://gitforwindows.org/).

+### Git

-We strongly recommend getting to know using `git` in terminal instead of relying on clients such as GiHub Desktop, GitKraken, etc (unless you know what you are doing).
+We strongly recommend getting to know using `git` itself instead of relying on clients such as GiHub Desktop, GitKraken, etc (unless you know what you are doing).
 If you follow the guide below, it is less likely that you will get into trouble than if you use a client.
 Further, should something go wrong anyway, it is then easier for us to help you fix it.
 As with any programming gimmick, read carefully what `git` tells you, and "google up" messages you do not undestand.
 In general, internet is your friend and the first one to give you good answers about `git`.
-Useful website is the official GitHub documentation [https://docs.github.com/](https://docs.github.com/).
+Useful website is the official GitHub documentation [https://docs.github.com/](https://docs.github.com/), and there also exist useful video tutorials [(example)](https://youtu.be/8Dd7KRpKeaE).
 Most of the information presented in this guide can be found in the GitHub documentation as well.

+### The terminal

+Because we do not recommend any `git` client, the following guide assumes basic understanding of a terminal [(tutorial here)](https://code.tutsplus.com/tutorials/command-line-basics-and-useful-tricks-with-the-terminal--cms-29356), but one does not need to be experienced with it.
+Search and click on the `Terminal`/`Console` application in MacOS/Linux, or one of the terminal applications in Windows (e.g., `PowerShell`, `Command Prompt`, `Git BASH`) to get started.
+The only really important thing to know about the terminal is that one can type a command in the terminal and execute it with pressing `Enter` to tell the terminal to do something.

+In this guide, the only really important activity with the terminal is to be able to navigate between different folders in your computer, and running `git`.
+Whenever this guide says something like "navigate your terminal to a folder `jaspRegression/`", this means to change the working folder of the terminal such that we are inside the folder called `jaspRegression`.
+The following commands will help that task done:

+- `pwd`: Executing this command prints the current working folder of the terminal
+- `ls`: Executing this command prints the contents of the current working folder (i.e., prints the files and folders)
+- `tree`: Executing this commans prints the contents of the current working folder in a structural manner, also showing the contents of folders inside the working folder, etc. For example, executing `tree -L 2` shows the contents of the working folder recursively up to two levels, e.g., shows contents of the folders inside of the working folder.
+- `cd`: Executing this command changes the folder of the terminal, based on the address that follows the `cd` keyword.
+For example:
+  - `cd jaspRegression`: Moves the terminal inside of the `jaspRegression` folder (as long as it exist within the current working folder).
+This is an example of a *relative* path: Writing just the name of the path you want to go to assumes that the starting point is wherever the current working folder is.
+  - `cd ~/Dektop/JASP/Development/Modules/jaspRegression`: Moves the terminal into the folder specified on that address.
+This is an example of an *absolute* path: Writing `~` in front of the path  you want to go assumes that the starting point is the user root folder.
+Executing `cd` without anything moves the terminal to that user root folder.
+  - `cd ../../`: Two dots `..` tell `cd` to move one level up in the folder structure.
+For example, if we execute `cd ~/Dektop/JASP/Development/Modules/jaspRegression` and then `cd ../../`, we would end up in the `~/Dektop/JASP/Development/` folder.

+To run `git` in the terminal, we execute `git` commands - these start with typing `git` and follow some other keywords or arguments that specify what exactly we want `git` to do.
+For example, executing `git status` shows the status of the current `git` repository.

+See this [various cheatsheets](https://www.codecademy.com/resources/cheatsheets/language/bash) designed to help with the basic terminal and git commands.

+### Customization

 ## JASP module development workflow [(GitHub documentation)](https://docs.github.com/en/get-started/quickstart/github-flow)